 Sometimes, these hearings are held when people undergoing removal proceedings contest removability as being charged by the government, so those could be held in order to determine if the government has sustained its burden.
 Those individual hearings could also be held after the judge finds that the individual is removable from the United States.
 The judge could look at posting a hearing just to hear the person’s application for relief from removal.

-Differences From Master Calendar Hearings
+How Do these Hearings Differences From Master Calendar Hearings?

 These hearings differ from master calendar hearings in the sense that these are specific hearings to identify specific issues and resolve them, as opposed to master calendar hearings, which are more of status-type hearings in general.
-They are just to see how the case is being handled or where an individual might be at in the application process.
+They are just to see how the case is being handled or where an individual might be in the application process.
 In most instances, it can be a final hearing.

-Common Mistakes People Make During Removal Proceedings
+What Common Mistakes do People Make During Removal Proceedings?

-Some of the most common mistakes people make during deportation proceedings is that they plea to the notice to appear without having determined whether the government has followed the law in their case.
+Some of the most common mistakes people make during deportation proceedings are that they plea to the notice to appear without having determined whether the government has followed the law in their case.
 Even if the government is right as to the facts, if the government has made any mistakes procedurally, they may be able to defeat the immigration case even if they actually do not have any relief that they are available for.

 This is why it is important that they hire a well-versed immigration attorney so he or she could determine a favorable outcome.

 Choose to Work with an Experienced Immigration Attorney